-Is a principle underlying the increasing complexity of the universe.
-At a critical point of massing component parts together, a new WHOLE pops into existence that isn’t like the parts.
-By itself that would be a party trick, but this pattern constantly builds, it goes on and on.
+A principle underlying the increasing complexity of the universe.
+At a critical point of joining constituent parts together, a new WHOLE pops into existence that isn’t like the parts.
+That may not sound THAT important, but this pattern built Physics, Chemistry, and Life itself; it shows no signs of stopping.
 More = Different.

 Humans are born according to an algorithm allowing a wide curve of features and preferences such as: